xspec/xspec-gradle-template/README.md

     ./gradlew xspec_test

+The convenience scripts in the `bin` folder can also be used to run all XSpec tests.

+On Windows, at the command line run:

+    .\bin\test-xspec

+On Linux:

+    ./bin/test-xspec

 If either "test" or "xspec_test" are included in the `defaultTasks` setting of your `build.gradle` file you can just click on `gradlew.bat` or `gradlew` to run the XSpec tests.

 XSpec will save its test reports in folders named `xspec` with files named `*-result.html` and `*-junit.xml` based on the location and file name of the XSpec file.